npm/npm-skim-registry/README.md

 [![wercker status](https://app.wercker.com/status/185fe5071b01008479f47c654f86cdbc/m/ "wercker status")](https://app.wercker.com/project/bykey/185fe5071b01008479f47c654f86cdbc)

-This moves attachments to the target in manta, but then *also* deletes them out of the couchdb.
-It avoids then deleting them out of manta, by specifying a `{skip: true}` value for each tarball associated with a published version.
+This moves attachments to the targets specified in multifs config, but then *also* deletes them out of the couchdb.
+It avoids then deleting them out of multifs targets by setting a `{skip: true}` value for each attachment associated with a published version.

-This results in deleting attachments that don't belong (except for `favicon.ico` on the `npm` doc, which is a special magical snowflake), but keeping attachments in Manta if they are needed for a published version, even as they are removed from couchdb.
+This results in deleting attachments that don't belong (except for `favicon.ico` on the `npm` doc, which is a special magical snowflake), but keeping attachments in multifs targets if they are needed for a published version, even as they are removed from couchdb.

 You probably don't need this.
 It's super niche.
 More likely, if